adam-os/adam-os/README.md

 🔭 I'm a Platform Engineer who has a passion for learning new technologies and sharing my knowledge to the community.

-🌱 I'm currently learning Python, CKS, Terraform and AWS tech.
+🌱 I'm currently learning Golang, CKS, Terraform and AWS tech.

 ☄️️ In the near future, I hope to contibute to running open-source projects and develop my skills amidst an ocean of opportunity. 🌊